Saakaarb/AE-NODE-StiffnessReduction/README.md

 git clone git@github.com:Saakaarb/AE-NODE-StiffnessReduction.git
 ```

-And then create a virtual env:
+And then create a virtual env, and activate it:

 ```
 python/python3 -m venv venv
+source venv/bin/activate
 ```

 Finally, install the requirements